m4jidRafiei/PC4PM/README.md

 ## Other Integrations
 ##### Currently, only for the first version of PPDP-PM
-The introduced privacy preservation techniques have also been integrated into [PM4Py-WS (PMTK)](https://github.com/m4jidRafiei/pm4py-ws/tree/privacyIntegration) as an open-source web-based application for process mining.
+Some of the introduced privacy preservation techniques have also been integrated into [PM4Py-WS (PMTK)](https://github.com/m4jidRafiei/pm4py-ws/tree/privacyIntegration) as an open-source web-based application for process mining.
 Where process mining algorithms can directly be applied to the privacy-aware event logs.
 Use the following docker commands to run this application:

 ```shell